High-Quality Cotton Tarps

 It is strongly recommended that excessive pressure is not placed on the grommets.
 Tarp ties should be of a flexible, elastic material.
 We advise against using any tarp ties that are ridged, such as rope or wire.
 We do not accept returns for pulled grommets as a result of misuse.

 Canvas tarps are not designed to be used as trailer or hauling tarps.
 Canvas fabric does not have the tear strength to resist strong forces such as wind - especially wind encountered while in transit.
-It is highly recommended that you use a stronger material such as our 18-ounce vinyl coated tarps
+It is highly recommended that you use a stronger material such as our 18 Oz vinyl tarps.

 Canvas tarps should not be used as divider curtains, canopy tops or canopy sidewalls.
 The material is not strong enough to withstand excessive pulling and tugging on the grommets or on the material itself.
 For applications that require excessive pulling or for replacement canopy applications, we recommend the PVC vinyl or poly tarp material.

 Canvas tarp material should not be cleaned with regular household soaps or detergents.
 Household soap products may remove the water repellent treatment and cause excessive bleeding of the material.
 Our canvas covers should be cleaned with the appropriate canvas cleaning agents.
 If you see mold, use two parts water and one part vinegar to remove it.